astropy/astroplan/docs/tutorials/scheduling.rst

     plt.legend()
     plt.show()

-In this case, the ObservingBlocks are scheduled as they rise above the horizon.
 We gave the scheduler no constraints, global or local, so it added the default ``AltitudeConstraint`` which is only satisfied when the targets are above the horizon.
+Therefore the ObservingBlocks are scheduled at the first available time after the target rises, which occurs at much higher airmass than the plot shows.

 .. _scheduling-using_the_scorer: